ashvardanian/ashvardanian.github.io/about.md

 title: Hey, I'm Ashot!
 ---

-I do all kinds of weird stuff, but mostly:
+I am 25 yo and I do all kinds of stuff, but mostly:

-* I research Artificial Intelligence,
+* Artificial Intelligence,
-* design high-performance software,
-* invest into tech stocks
-* and try to build my own company - [Unum](https://unum.xyz)!
+* High-Performance Computing and
+* Risky Investment Stretegies.

-## Random Facts
+## My Timeline

+👶🏻 Wrote my first line of code in the elementary school.<br/>
+👦🏻 Received my first freelance Web-Dev order in the middle school.<br/>
+🧔🏻 Launched my first profitable IT business in the high school.<br/>
+🔭 Dropped my Astrophysics degree.
+Twice.<br/>
+🏢 Already spent 5 years building [Unum](https://unum.xyz) without external funding.<br/>
 🌍 Visited over 50 countries across 4 continents, lived in 11 of them.<br/>
 👅 Fluent in Russian, Armenian & English.
 Intermediate in a few other languages. <br/>
-🔭 Dropped my Astrophysics degree.
-Twice.<br/>
-📚 First line of code: elementary school.
-Freelance Web-Dev: middle school.
-First profitable IT business: high school.<br/>
 💻 These days I code in C++ 20, Python, Swift & LISPs.<br/>

 ## Current Work

-- __Unum Framework for Artificial Intelligence__, that scales beyond traditional limits.
-[Read more...](https://unum.xyz)
+- [Project Unum](https://unum.xyz), that aims to scale Artificial Intelligence beyond traditional limits.
-- __C* Programming Language__, that brings together the simplicity of Common LISP and power of C++.
-[Read more...](https://unum.xyz/cstar)
+- [C* Programming Language](https://unum.xyz/cstar), that unites the simplicity of Common LISP and the power of C++.

 ## My Lectures